robinzhx/TritonGo/README.md

 6. Now you have been directed to the target folder, type command: npm install, wait until the installation is completed.
 7. Now, type the command 'react-native link', and wait until the linking process to finish.
 8. After successful installation and linking, navigate to the ios folder using the following command: cd ios
-9. Open the Xcode workspace using the command: open TritonGo.xcworkspace
+9. Open the Xcode workspace using the command: open TritonGo.xcworkspace (NOTICE!
+It is not TritonGo.xcodeproj)
 10. Xcode will then start up soon, if any message box pops up to remind the user of unverified source of the project, ignore it and continue opening the project.
 11. Wait patiently for Xcode to process all the files, then hit the run button on the top left corner, or simply use the shortcut: Command+R.
 12. Wait until the simulator starts up, and a virtual iPhone interface will pop up and the application will be installed on the second screen.